All Episodes

 It's the simplest way to understand it.

-In uh in federalism, you have a central government, the federal government, and in the states, constituent governments and their separations of powers, as defined, delineated by the Constitution.
+In federalism, you have a central government, the federal government, and then the states, constituent governments, and their separations of powers as defined, delineated by the Constitution.

 The states have their own powers, and the federal government has its.